Rich Robinson

-Richard Spencer Robinson (born May 24, 1969) is an American musician and founding member of the rock and roll band the Black Crowes.
+Richard Robinson (born May 24, 1969) is an American musician and founding member of the rock and roll band the Black Crowes.
 Along with older brother Chris Robinson, Rich formed the band in 1984 (originally called Mr. Crowes Garden) while the two were attending Walton High School in Marietta, Georgia.
 At age 15, Rich wrote the music for "She Talks to Angels", which became one of the band's biggest hits.

 Biography

 Early life

 Robinson was born in Atlanta, Georgia, and grew up in the East Cobb County/Marietta suburbs of Atlanta.
 He is the son of Nancy Jane (née Bradley) and Stanley "Stan" Robinson.
 His father's single, "Boom-A-Dip-Dip", was No. 83 on the 1959 Billboard charts.